-Authentic German potato salad recipe from the South of Germany, Swabia, the region around Stuttgart, Freiburg and Karlsruhe.
+This is an authentic German potato salad recipe from the South of Germany, Swabia, the region around Stuttgart, Freiburg and Karlsruhe.
 Every traditional inn or restaurant (Gasthaus) serves this potato salad either in combination with a mixed salad or just plain.
 We call it in German “Kartoffelsalat”.

 This German potato salad recipe is one of my favorite salad recipes.
 My mother used to make the best German potato salad.
-She would boil the potatoes, then let them cool off completely before she grated them.
+She would boil the potatoes, then let them cool off completely before she sliced them.
 This is the trick.

 1,5 pounds cooked potatoes (preferably Gold potatoes, yellow)

 500 ml beef or vegetable broth – How to make Vegetable Broth –

 1/4 cup sun flower oil (taste neutral oil)

 1/4 cup vinegar (white or red wine vinegar, preferably German vinegar, see below)

 – Boil potatoes with skin.

 – While potatoes are boiling chop onion finely, place into a big bowl.